 }

-> sourceCpp("convolve.cpp")
+> Rcpp::sourceCpp("convolve.cpp")

 Using sourceCpp

-The RStudio C/C++ editing mode makes the same Source command typically available for R scripts available for C++ source files.
-You can access this command on the editing toolbar or using the Ctrl+Shift+Enter keyboard shortcut.
+The RStudio C / C++ editing mode makes the same Source command typically available for R scripts available for C++ source files.
+You can access this command on the editing toolbar, or using the Ctrl+Shift+Enter keyboard shortcut.

 Note that you can also check the Source on Save option to automatically source the C++ file every time it is saved.
 This variation will keep the keyboard focus within the editor whereas the Source command will move focus to the console.